 Following the lower Tier 2 issuance in 2012, finance costs have increased significantly.
-However, earnings coverage has been very good and has improved year-on-year to 11.3x in 2014 (2013: 9.4x).
-The 5.1x average earnings coverage is distorted by the 2010 net loss and intra-group nature of finance costs prior to the debt issuance in 2012.
+However, earnings coverage has been excellent and continues to improve to around 15x for H1 15 (based on profits from ongoing operations) from 11.8x at YE14 (YE13: 9.5x).
+The 5.1x average earnings coverage per the scorecard is distorted by the 2010 net loss and intra-group nature of finance costs prior to the debt issuance in 2012.